Here are some answers to our most Frequently Asked Questions! If we don’t have the answer you’re looking for, contact us!

 Can you conduct the plan at my school?

 Yes!
-We are always encouraged by families who arrange for Plans to take place at schools so that team members can be involved.
+I am always encouraged by families who arrange for Plans to take place at schools so that team members can be involved.
 The outcomes are always improved when educators are invested.
-We are happy to conduct Plans at public or private, day or residential programs.
+I am happy to conduct Plans at public or private, day or residential programs.

 Will you come to my IEP or ISP meetings?

-We do not attend IEP or ISP meetings.
+I do not attend IEP or ISP meetings.
 Communicating the vision, goals and action items identified in your person-centered plan is up to the individual and the family.
-Depending upon your PCP service level, we provide a summary of your Plan following your main meeting.
-We encourage you to share this document with friends, family and anyone who is providing services or supports to your child.
+I provide a summary of your Plan following your main meeting.
+I encourage you to share this document with friends, family and anyone who is providing services or supports to your child.

 Will you come to my home?

-Yes, we can.
-We do have a list of locations available across Massachusetts if you’d like to choose one.
-We have conducted Plan meetings in libraries or other community settings.
-We can also work with you to find a location in the community where the individual receiving the plan lives.
+Yes, I can.
+I do have a list of locations available across Massachusetts if you’d like to choose one.
+I have conducted Plan meetings in libraries or other community settings.
+I can also work with you to find a location in the community where the individual receiving the plan lives.

 What is a Circle of Support?